Angat Watershed Forest Reserve: Geography

 The highest peak in Bulacan, Mount Oriod, rises to a height of 1206 m at the border of the two sub-catchment areas in Norzagaray.
 It also contains Mount Maranat, a popular destination for hikers and is also visited for its waterfalls.
 These mountains in the southern Sierra Madre range feed the Angat River's water source from its three major tributaries: the Talaguio, Catmon and Matulid Rivers.
 It stretches downstream from the watershed into several municipalities and irrigates more than 30000 ha of prime agricultural lands before draining into the Pampanga River in Calumpit and eventually exiting into Manila Bay.
 Additional water supply is fed into the Angat reservoir through the Angat–Umiray trans-basin tunnel which runs for 13 km from Umiray River on the eastern side of Sierra Madre in General Nakar.

 The reserve is home to an indigenous population known as Dumagat tribe which inhabit twelve sitios in the villages of San Mateo, San Lorenzo and San Isidro in Norzagaray, and Kabayunan in Doña Remedios Trinidad.
 In December 2014, the National Power Corporation inaugurated the Angat Rainforest and Ecological Park within the reserve in Sitio Bitbit, San Lorenzo, Norzagaray.
 It offers many different opportunities for nature and outdoors enthusiasts including the hilltop view deck, ecological center, and the Tarictic fun trail.
 A museum of natural history is also planned for the park, as well as a Dumagat cultural heritage site, seedling propagation, rattan gene bank and a bambusetum.

 The Upper Marikina River Basin Protected Landscape borders Angat Watershed on the south, while on the north, it is also contiguous with the 20760 ha Doña Remedios–General Tinio Watershed Forest Reserve.
 It is also bordered by the Biak-na-Bato National Park and Minalungao National Park on the west and northwest.
-It is accessible from Manila via Quirino Highway, Del Monte–Norzagaray Road and Bigti–San Mateo Road in Norzagaray.
+It is accessible from Manila via Quirino Highway, Del Monte–Norzagaray Road and Bigte–San Mateo Road (Ipo Road) in Norzagaray.